 In addition to the former pitfalls, there is also asymmetry concerning the possibilities of Regional versus Central governments for implementing their own tax policy.
 It is obvious that regional taxes should not overlap federal taxes.
-However, the CG has traditionally opposed the creation of new taxes by the Regional Governments (RGs), even when these new taxes did not overlap Central taxes and RGs had the normative capacity to create them.
+However, the CG has traditionally opposed the creation of new taxes by the Regional Governments (RGs), even when these new taxes did not overlap central taxes and RGs had the normative capacity to create them.
 In addition to that, the response of the CG has been rather different depending on which regions intended to levy some of those taxes.
-As an example of this, while some regions could tax bank deposits, some others could not, and even today no one knows for certain the prescriptive basis for such a decision.
+As an example of this, while some regions could tax bank deposits, some others could not, and even today no one knows for certain the prescriptive basis for such a decision 6 .

-The fact that most of the CG's public agencies are located in Madrid also provides a rather different picture to what we observe in Canada or Germany, where public agencies are distributed across the territory, based mostly on efficiency and equity arguments.
+The fact that most of the CG's public agencies are located in Madrid also provides a rather different picture to what we observe in Canada or Germany, where those agencies are distributed across the territory, based mostly on efficiency and equity arguments.
 Opponents to the territorial dispersion of public agencies argue that the allocation of those agencies should not be a reason of concern because they provide pure public goods, and all citizens receive the same benefits from their activities no matter where they are located.
-However, this centripetal process clearly distorts the territorial distribution of taxation (especially on personal income taxes and on consumption taxes).
-Additionally, the arguments in favor of centralizing public agencies clearly contradict the demands of the Spanish Government for some EU public agencies to be allocated in Spain.
+However, the arguments in favor of centralizing public units clearly contradict the demands of the Spanish Government for some EU public agencies to be allocated in Spain.
+Finally, this centripetal process contributes to distort the territorial distribution of taxation (especially on personal income, consumption and corporation taxes).
+This process is so important that the mechanism according to which RGs receive their resources is based on an estimation of the territorial distribution of fiscal revenues rather than on tax revenues collected in each region.
+Data in table 1 suggests the relevance of this centripetal process.